Searching Latent Program Spaces: Experiments

-We compare a variety of training and inference methods in Table~\ref{tab:pattern-task}.
-We train 1M parameter models with each method for 20k steps with a batch size of 128.
-Then, we evaluate each training mode with different choices for latent optimization.
-Note that for all inference methods, we still only evaluate performance with a budget of 1, any inference budget only happens in the latent space before making a single output prediction.
-We repeat each experiment 3 times with different random seeds and report the mean performance and standard variation in parentheses.
+We compare a variety of LPN training and inference methods in \cref{tab:pattern-task}, to better understand the dynamics of LPN.
+We aim to first answer whether LPN can self-improve at test-time by searching its latent space, and then how the training inference strategy affects performance.
+For each training method, we train a small 1M-parameter model for 20k steps with a batch size of 128 and evaluate it with different inference modes.
+We find that inference using no test-time adaptation performs poorly across all instances of LPN (and in-context baselines, see \cref{app:out-of-distribution-pattern}).
+This shows that amortizing inference is difficult for models of this size and training time.

+All variations of LPN training show strong scaling in performance as the number of gradient steps at test time is scaled.
+This demonstrates that LPN is capable of test-time adaptation to improve pre-trained amortization performance.
+We visualise the decoded outputs at many points in the latent space of LPN on a simple pattern task in \cref{sec:analyzing-latent-space} showing structure in the latent program representations, and \cref{fig:latent_traversal_smooth} shows the likelihood of the specification is smooth across the space, enabling gradient based test time search.

-The first result demonstrated on this relatively simple benchmark is that inference using mean latents (no latent optimization) performs poorly across all training methods.
-This shows that inferring the correct latent in one shot is challenging and that some form of latent program search is needed for this task and model size.
-Then, we see that all training methods show increasing performance when given more budget for latent optimization.
-Indeed, from using the encoder mean prediction to using 1 to 100 steps of gradient ascent, accuracy on the \emph{Pattern} task keeps increasing, showing the ability of LPN to utilize compute to adapt to a new task at test time.
-Also, we observe that training with 1 gradient ascent step of latent optimization shows higher returns than training with mean latents when scaling the inference budget.
-With 100 steps of gradient ascent at inference time, mean training gets an accuracy of 67.5\% when training with one gradient step reaches 99.5\%.
-This demonstrates the benefits of training the latent space with the awareness that gradient ascent will be performed at test time, an important inductive bias for the LPN architecture.
-Lastly, we observe that gradient ascent vastly outperforms random search, validating that search without using the gradient signal is highly inefficient.
+When comparing different LPN training inference strategies, 1 gradient ascent step of latent optimization shows higher returns than training with mean pooling, with the difference particularly pronounced when scaling the inference budget.
+With 100 steps of gradient ascent at inference time, LPN training with \emph{Grad 0} gets an accuracy of $67.5\%$, whereas training with one gradient step (\emph{Grad 1}) reaches $99.5\%$.
+This demonstrates the benefits of training the latent space with the awareness that gradient ascent will be performed at test-time, an important inductive bias for the LPN architecture.
+We also observe that gradient ascent vastly outperforms sampling-based search, validating that a search without any gradient signal is highly inefficient.
+Lastly, we perform training with and without the stop gradient on the gradient update itself.
+We found that using the stop gradient actually leads to higher test time performance while also being more computationally efficient.